shamshel7/movie-browse-demo/README.md

-This demo app was built in approximately 18 hours.
+This demo app was built in approximately *18 hours*.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).